analogdevicesinc/ai8x-synthesis/README.md

 ### Quantization

 There are two main approaches to quantization — quantization-aware training and post-training quantization.
-The MAX78000/MAX78002 support both approaches.

-The `quantize.py` software quantizes an existing PyTorch checkpoint file and writes out a new PyTorch checkpoint file that can then be used to evaluate the quality of the quantized network, using the same PyTorch framework used for training.
-The same new checkpoint file will also be used to feed the [Network Loader](#Network-Loader).

-#### Quantization-Aware Training (QAT)

-Quantization-aware training is the better performing approach.
-It is enabled by default.
-QAT learns additional parameters during training that help with quantization.
-No additional arguments are needed for `quantize.py`.

-#### Post-Training Quantization

-This approach is also called *”naive quantization”*.
-It should be used when  `--disable-qat` is specified for training.

-While several approaches for clipping are implemented in `quantize.py`, clipping with a simple fixed scale factor performs best, based on experimental results.
+Since performance for 8-bit weights is decent enough, *”naive” post-training quantization* is used in the `quantize.py` software.
+While several approaches for clipping are implemented, clipping with a simple fixed scale factor is used by default based on experimental results.
 The approach requires the clamping operators implemented in `ai8x.py`.

 Note that the “optimum” scale factor for simple clipping is highly dependent on the model and weight data.
 For the MNIST example, a `--scale 0.85` works well.
 For the CIFAR-100 example on the other hand, Top-1 performance is 30 points better with `--scale 1.0`.

+The software quantizes an existing PyTorch checkpoint file and writes out a new PyTorch checkpoint file that can then be used to evaluate the quality of the quantized network, using the same PyTorch framework used for training.
+The same new checkpoint file will also be used to feed the [Network Loader](#Network-Loader).

 #### Command Line Arguments